vortext/esther/README.md

 - Build software that lasts.
 I no longer care about whatever framework or hip thing, so in this codebase are only the things I like and understand.
 I'd like to imagine that I can unzip a file decades in the future and still run it.
 Carry it with me on a thumb drive.
 - Try to be kind.
-- Move slow and try not to break things.
+- Move slow and try not to break things (I will break things).

 ## Directions
 For now I am working on [Retrieval Augmented Generation](https://towardsdatascience.com/retrieval-augmented-generation-intuitively-and-exhaustively-explain-6a39d6fe6fc9) (RAG).
 After that probably the calendar and (semantic) search UI for past "days".
-Initially I wanted to include an "imagine" command that would produce images based on the "visio-spatial sketchpad" of the AI, however no fully open-source solutions exist yet that satisfies my constraints; maybe later.
+Initially I wanted to include an "imagine" command that would produce images (like MidJourney or other text-to-img) based on the "visio-spatial sketchpad" of the AI, however no fully open-source solutions exist yet that satisfy my constraints; maybe later.
 Waiting is sometimes an excellent strategy.
 There are some more general "app" ideas like creating a [JavaFX-based](https://github.com/cljfx/cljfx) desktop app front-end as well, but first things first.

 ## Screenshots